Retirement planning article

 The Bottom Line

-The Transfer Balance Cap limits tax-free pension phase super to $2.0 million.
-The key trap is proportional indexing � once you use a percentage of your cap, that percentage is used forever.
-Couples can have up to $4.0M combined in pension phase.
+The Transfer Balance Cap limits tax-free pension phase super to $2.0 million in 2025-26 and $2.1 million from 1 July 2026.
+The key trap is proportional indexing — once you use a percentage of your cap, that percentage is used forever.
+Couples can have up to two personal caps combined in pension phase.
+For people starting their first retirement phase income streams after 1 July 2026, that can be up to $4.2M combined.
 Exceeding the cap triggers commutation requirements and excess transfer balance tax.

 For most Australians, the TBC won't be a constraint.
 The average super balance at retirement is well under $1 million.
 But for those approaching or exceeding the cap, understanding these rules is essential for tax-efficient retirement planning.